 Nor Sor Saam 3 Gor

-This title deed does get offered to foreigners however it is much like the other title deeds which are mainly meant for Thai nationals.
-The Nor Sor Saam 3 Gor is another version of the Nor Sor Sam 3 however with this one the land has been accurately surveyed and does not depend on the location of concrete markers in the ground as it has had its parcel points set by using an aerial survey.
+This title deed does get offered to foreigners.
+Having said that however it is much like the other title deeds which are mainly meant for Thai nationals.
+The Nor Sor Saam 3 Gor is another version of the Nor Sor Sam 3.
+However with this one the land has been accurately surveyed and does not depend on the location of concrete markers in the ground.
+This is as it has had its parcel points set by using an aerial survey.
 It also does not need a 30 day advertising period in a local newspaper.

 Nor Sor Saam 3 Khor

 This title deed is much like the one above however its parcel points was not set by an aerial survey.

 Very few is any foreigners would buy land with these type of title deeds and most foreigners in Thailand will insist on buying a Chanote title deed.
 See this website for more details about the Chanote title deed.
 Most foreigners who have property disputes would be those who did not do a property due diligence on the property they bought.
 There have over the years in Thailand been many property scams highlighted in the Thai media.